 - Community Energy Spark!
 Fund for sustainable energy projects: Up to $2,000

 - Sea Level Rise and Broadband Planning Grants for community infrastructure planning: $5,000 - $15,000

 - Emergency/Discretionary Revolving Loans for responsive constituent services: Variable amounts, on occasion, at the discretion of the Fund

-Island Institute’s support programs provide a breadth of professional development services that grow with each client:
+Island Institute’s support programs provide a breadth of professional development services including:

 - Operational support through the Island and Coastal Business Launchpad

 - Bookkeeping basics through the Financial Literacy training program

 - Training through our Aquaculture Business Development (ABD) program

 - Planning support for community members through the Island Institute’s Community-Driven Broadband Process, the ShoreUp Maine sea level rise program, and the Community Energy Spark! program

 - Topic-specific leadership training and professional network-building through our Island Leadership Exploration and Development (ILEAD) training seminars